avatarsdk/metaperson-loader-unity/Documentation~/MetaPersonCreatorMobileIntegration.md

 Implementation details can be found in the [MobileUnitySampleHandler.cs script](./../Samples~/MetaPersonCreatorMobileIntegrationSample/Assets/AvatarSDK/MetaPerson/MobileIntegrationSample/Scripts/MobileUnitySampleHandler.cs).

-More information about JS API parrameters can be found here: https://docs.metaperson.avatarsdk.com/js_api.html
+More information about JS API parameters can be found here: https://docs.metaperson.avatarsdk.com/js_api.html

 ## Support
 If you have any questions or issues with the sample, please contact us <support@avatarsdk.com>.